samcarrington/code-style/pages/markdown/css.md

 #### Declaration ordering

-If declarations are to be consistently ordered, it should be in accordance with a single, simple principle.
+If declarations are to be consistently ordered, it SHOULD be in accordance with a single, simple principle.
+Define either [clustered ordering][css-clustered] or [alphabetical ordering][css-alpha], depending on the requirements and preferences of the team.
+The standard approach MUST be and enforce it in code reviews.

-Define either clustered ordering or alphabetical ordering, depending on the requirements and preferences of the team.
+**Use caution** - retrospectively ordering properties alphabetically after a lot of css has been written can be a cause of style regression bugs.

 ### Preprocessing